To prepare the polenta, preheat your broiler and butter an 8-inch square pan.

 This part of the recipe can be made ahead of time and kept refrigerated for about 2 days.

-To prepare the mushrooms, slice the hen-of-the-woods mushrooms and sauté them in a 10-inch skillet with butter over medium high heat.
+slice the hen-of-the-woods mushrooms and sauté them in a 10-inch skillet with butter over medium high heat.

 Add the shallots and continue to sauté and stir.
 Add salt to taste.